-- A. This Coastal Development Permit authorizes: (a) the demolition and stockpiling of concrete and reinforcement steel building foundation materials from a 26 structure complex of former industrial buildings; (b) the excavation, stockpiling, and/or disposal of underlying hazardous materials contaminated soil materials; (c) the excavation and extraction of buried "geophysical anomalies" from Parcels 3 and 10; and the surficial extrication of municipal refuse and industrial waste materials and excavation and removal for stockpiling and/or disposal of any underlying, near-surface contaminated soil materials from Glass Beaches 1, 2 and 3 at Georgia-Pacific Corporation's former California Wood Products Manufacturing Facility, situated at 90 West Redwood Avenue, Fort Bragg, as further detailed and conditioned, in the following documents: - Workplan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., March 21, 2005: - Addendum #1 to Workplan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., May 6, 2005; - Addendum #2 to Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., August 19, 2005; - Response to RWQCB Comments on Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., September 22, 2005; - Revised Appendix D for Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., September 28, 2005; - Clarification and Modification to Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures Dated
+- A. This Coastal Development Permit authorizes: (a) the removal and stockpiling of concrete and reinforcement steel building foundation materials from a 26 structure complex of former industrial buildings; (b) the excavation, stockpiling, and/or disposal of underlying soil with COPC concentrations exceeding cleanup levels; (c) the excavation and extraction of buried "geophysical anomalies" from Parcels 3 and 10; and the extrication of visible debris and excavation and removal for stockpiling and/or disposal of any underlying, near-surface soil with COPC concentrations exceeding cleanup levels from Glass Beaches 1, 2 and 3 at Georgia-Pacific Corporation's former California Wood Products Manufacturing Facility, situated at 90 West Redwood Avenue, Fort Bragg, as further detailed and conditioned, in the following documents: - Workplan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., March 21, 2005; - Addendum #1 to Workplan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., May 6, 2005; - Addendum #2 to Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., August 19, 2005;

-March 21, 2005, Addenda #1 and #2 to the Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures Dated May 6 and August 19, 2005, Respectively, and Response to RWQCB Comments Dated July 18, 2005 Former Georgia Pacific California Wood Products Manufacturing Facility Fort Bragg, California, Acton Mickelson Environmental, Inc., March 28, 2006; and

-- Stormwater Pollution Prevention Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., September 28, 2005. - B. The permittee shall undertake the demolition, excavation, stockpiling, and disposal activities as proposed in accordance with the above-listed plans and shall implement all mitigation measures contained therein.
+- Response to RWQCB Comments on Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., September 22, 2005; - Revised Appendix D for Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., September 28, 2005; - Clarification and Modification to Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures Dated March 21, 2005, Addenda #1 and #2 to the Work Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures Dated May 6 and August 19, 2005, Respectively, and Response to RWQCB Comments Dated July 18, 2005 Former Georgia Pacific California Wood Products Manufacturing Facility Fort Bragg, California, Acton Mickelson Environmental, Inc., March 28, 2006; and - Stormwater Pollution Prevention Plan for Foundation Removal, Additional Investigation, and Interim Remedial Measures, Acton Mickelson Environmental, Inc., September 28, 2005. - B. The permittee shall undertake the removal, excavation, stockpiling, and disposal activities as proposed in accordance with the above-listed plans and shall implement all collection and testing of soil samples for COPCs and all mitigation measures contained and described therein.
 Any proposed changes to the work plans shall be reported to the Executive Director.
-No changes to the work plan shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.
+No changes to the work plan shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is legally required.

-2. Performance standards for Development Adjacent to Wetlands
+2. Performance Standards for Development Adjacent to Wetlands